-Program focus of occupants:

-How does the project support Michigan's talent enhancement, job creation, and economic growth initiatives on a local, regional and/or statewide basis?
+Program focus of occupants: How does the project enhance Michigan's job creation, talent enhancement and economic growth initiatives on a local, regional and/or statewide basis?

 The need for an HVAC program was identified by MCC's local employers who approached the college in 2019 asking for HVAC to added to MCC's programming.
 MCC began meeting with HVAC companies about their HVAC needs in 2019, but COVID halted the momentum.
 During the summer of 2022, MCC held multiple meetings with HVAC employers.
 The ten local companies involved in the meetings helped determine the layout of the program, select an industry recognized credential, and have toured the North Building supporting the use of it for this program.
 The local companies need staff and will support the program by sending their employees for training and interviewing MCC HVAC graduates.